 But you’ve accepted it as an unchangeable fact of life.
 That’s the comfort factor we’re talking about, of sticking to the known evil rather than venturing into the unknown.

 Try out this free online career assessment test to see how you’ve managed your career so far.
-Our free online personality test might give you some insights into specific traits and tendencies you project.
+Our online personality test might give you some insights into specific traits and tendencies you project.
 Be aware of the limitations of such tools though.

 If you are under 35 and prefer a personalised 1-on-1 session, check out our career counselling option.
 [Disclaimer: This option is not a magic wand either.
 We’ll let you know upfront if we aren’t able to help.]